 Ingredients & Substitutions

 - Gluten-free Flour Blend: Use a gluten-free flour blend that is a 1:1 or cup for cup replacement for baking.
 It will be a blend of rice flour and starches, with xanthan gum already included.
 This recipe was tested with King Arthur Measure for Measure, Namaste Perfect Blend, and Cup4Cup multipurpose flour.
+Also check out my gluten-free sugar cookie recipe, which works well with these flour blends too!

 All worked great but in my opinion, Cup4Cup produced the cookie with the best texture.
 The cookies got a little more crisp and chewy compared to the other flours, which I liked.
 Although if you prefer a softer cookie, the other blends are the way to go!